slatedocs/slate/source/includes/_purchase_orders.md

 PurchaseOrder's `status` will be `approved` if all of the approvers have already approved this purchase order.
 You can find list of approvers in `approver_requests` attribute.

+### Copy

+You can check `can_copy` boolean flag in the api response to make sure whether or not current logged in user can copy the purchase order.

 ### HTTP Request